Deepa-vishwakarma/Sorting/README.md

 Hi friends,

-Deepa here, I like solving problems.
+Deepa here, I like to solve problems.